DhruvSherathia-205/Capi---A-cloud-based-chatbot/README.md

 **Requirements: -**

+- **Python 3.7**

+- **Flask**
-- Flask
+- cmd>pip install Flask

+- **MySQL Connector**
-- pip install flask
+- cmd>pip install mysql-connector-python
+-
-This project is to develop a college enquiry chatbot which answers any queries post by students like professor’s contact details, course related questions, location of university buildings etc.
-It is a text-based conversation.
+**Abstract:** This project is to develop a chatbot which answers any queries posted by students like professor’s contact details, course related questions, location of university buildings etc. It is a text-based conversation.
 We have used Python as a backend language , with help of flask Freamework.
-This system will be WEB application which could be added to college official website which provides to queries of student very well.
+This system will be a WEB application which could be added to any college's(e.g., Lambton college in our case) website which will reply to queries of students very well.